python/cpython/Doc/reference/lexical_analysis.rst

 to compute the indentation level of the line, which in turn is used to determine the grouping of statements.

-First, tabs are replaced (from left to right) by one to eight spaces such that the total number of characters up to and including the replacement is a multiple of eight (this is intended to be the same rule as used by Unix).
+Tabs are replaced (from left to right) by one to eight spaces such that the total number of characters up to and including the replacement is a multiple of eight (this is intended to be the same rule as used by Unix).
 The total number of spaces preceding the first non-blank character then determines the line's indentation.
 Indentation cannot be split over multiple physical lines using backslashes; the whitespace up to the first backslash determines the indentation.

+Indentation is rejected as inconsistent if a source file mixes tabs and spaces in a way that makes the meaning dependent on the worth of a tab in spaces; a :exc:`TabError` is raised in that case.

 **Cross-platform compatibility note:** because of the nature of text editors on non-UNIX platforms, it is unwise to use a mixture of spaces and tabs for the